WimTenBrink/Miranda-Noor/public/manual.md

 ### Step 3: Qualities
 Fine-tune the mood and tone of your song.
-- **What to do:** Select optional qualities like mood, genre, pace, or texture from the dropdowns.
-These will help guide the AI in later steps.
+- **What to do:** Select any optional qualities to guide the AI.
+These will influence the lyrical tone and musical style suggestion.
-- **Expand Topic:** Click the **"Expand Topic with Qualities"** button to let the AI elaborate on your initial idea into a rich, descriptive paragraph.
-This provides a stronger foundation for lyrics and art.
-- **Next Step:** When you click "Next", the AI will analyze your topic and qualities to suggest a suitable musical style on the next page.
+- **Next Step:** When you click "Next", the AI will analyze your topic, selected languages, and qualities to suggest a suitable musical style on the next page.

 ### Step 4: Style
 Choose the musical genre for your song.